Radiofrequency Neuroablation or Rhizotomy

 Your brain works as a supercomputer.
-To run your body efficiently, it sends and receives signals from most organs and tissues (skin, muscles) through small wires, which are called nerves in medical terms.
+To run your body efficiently, it sends and receives signals from most organs and tissues (skin, muscles) through small neuronal-wires, which are called “nerves” in medical terms.
 A short lesson on the basics of human neuroanatomy is important to understand this topic fully.
-Brain and spinal cord together are considered central nervous system.
-They are protected well by skull and backbone respectively.
-It is needless to say that destroying any part of the central nervous system could be devastating, as happens in stroke or spinal cord injury.

 - Cranial Nerves: These nerves carry important signals of smell, sound, taste and vision directly to the brain.

-- Autonomic Nerves: In unsophisticated terms, these nerves help control heart rate, breathing, digestion, urination etc.
+- Autonomic Nerves: These nerves help control heart rate, breathing, digestion, urination etc.

 - Spinal Nerves: Based on the specific signals they carry, spinal nerves can be

-- Sensory (carrying signals of pain/touch/temperature/pain to the spinal cord),
+- Sensory Nerves (carrying signals of pain/touch/temperature/pain to the spinal cord),

-- Motor (carrying signals from the spinal cord to the muscles) and
+- Motor Nerves (carrying signals from the spinal cord to the muscles) and

-Radiofrequency ablation has been used to destroy pain carrying nerve endings from spinal facet joints (medical branches) for a very long time.
+Radiofrequency ablation has been used to destroy pain carrying nerve endings for many medical conditions.
+In pain management world, it has historically been used to deaden the pain carrying nerve endings of spinal facet joints (medical branches).
 Recently this technology has been sophisticated to destroy pain carrying nerve fibers of:

 - Degenerated disc (IDET, Transdiscal Coolief)

-- Hip (articular branches of the obturator nerve and femoral nerve) and
+- Hip (articular branches of the obturator and femoral nerves) and

 - Knee joint (genicular nerves)